lse-ds105/ds105a-project-chadgpt/docs/index.md

 - Filtered data set Example
     - <iframe src="df_filtered.html" style="width: 100%; height: 400px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>
-    - In this dataset, we have most of the information we require for initial analysis of the posts.🤩 We will move on to ingredient and recipe analysis in conjunction with data from BBC in part 2.
+    - In this dataset, we have most of the information we require for initial analysis of the posts.🤩 We will move on to ingredient and recipe analysis in conjunction with data from BBC Good Food in part 2.

 ### Part 1 📊Analysis